Peer review guide

 How can peer assessment improve student learning?

-Clarify the objectives and criteria for evaluation
+Clarify assessment objectives and criteria

 More feedback, faster

 Instructors are often unable to provide frequent detailed feedback on multiple assignments.
 Instructor time is cited as one of the main factors limiting increased opportunities for students to practice and get feedback on their work (Cho and Schunn 2007).
 In addition, students are often asked to wait a few weeks until they receive feedback from an instructor.
-Receiving feedback from several peers also provides potentially more diverse feedback and the opportunity to learn from different perspectives.
+Receiving feedback from several peers also provides potentially more diverse feedback and offers the opportunity to learn from different angles.

 Learning by giving feedback